savonet/book/audio.md

 ```{.liquidsoap include="liq/blank.strip.liq" from=1 to=-1}
 ```

-In this last example, we are using the operator `blank.strip` to make the source `mic` unavailable when there are at least 2 seconds of silence (the duration is controlled by the `max_blank` argument, and the `threshold` argument indicates that we consider anything below -20 dB as silence): in this case, the `fallback`
+In this last example, we are using the operator `blank.strip`\index{blank} to make the source `mic` unavailable when there are at least 2 seconds of silence (the duration is controlled by the `max_blank` argument, and the `threshold` argument indicates that we consider anything below -20 dB as silence): in this case, the `fallback`